 Lucrecia is currently serving as Senior Policy Manager at GSMA Latin America, based in Buenos Aires.
 She is focused on regulatory initiatives throughout the region on Digital Inclusion, Regulatory Modernization, Competition, among others.
 She also supports the coordination of the Regulatory Working Group for Latin America.
 Before joining the GSMA, Lucrecia worked as an Advisor in international affairs at the Social Development Ministry and as an Advisor on legislative committees in the National Deputies Chamber and at the Buenos Aires Province Senate.
 She has a Master Degree in International Studies from the Torcuato Di Tella University and holds a degree on Political Science from the Catholic University.

-Paloma is Policy Manager at GSMA Latin America, based in Buenos Aires.
+Paloma is Senior Regulatory Policy Manager at GSMA Latin America, based in Buenos Aires.
 Her work focuses on regulatory issues in the region, dealing mainly with consumer affairs, data privacy, competition and engagement with international organizations.
-Before joining the GSMA, Paloma worked as a legal analyst at a boutique firm specialising in telecommunications, broadcasting, and economic and digital regulation, and as a regulation and public policy consultant with Argentina’s telecommunications regulatory body and later Argentina’s digital policy-maker, the Ministry of Modernisation.
-Paloma has a law degree from the University of Buenos Aires, with a specialism in public and international law, and was a Visiting JD at NYU School of Law during 2014, where she was also a Legal Advisor to the Permanent Mission of the Kingdom of Tonga to the United Nations.
-She holds a Diploma in Internet and Communications Technologies Law from the University of San Andrés and is currently studying for a Masters in Law and Economics at Torcuato Di Tella University.
+Before joining the GSMA, Paloma worked as a regulation and public policy advisor with Argentina’s telecommunications regulatory body and later Argentina’s digital policy-maker, the Ministry of Modernisation.
+Paloma has a law degree from the University of Buenos Aires, with a concentration in public and international law, and was a Visiting JD at NYU School of Law during 2014, where she was also a Legal Advisor to the Permanent Mission of the Kingdom of Tonga to the United Nations.
+She holds a Diploma in Internet and Communications Technologies Law from the University of San Andrés.